Valmik2004/Codes/README.md

 The file contains the codes.
-The files contains the all codes.
+The files contains the all codes.This files contains the code.